tardate/LittleArduinoProjects/Kraft/GlowBall/README.md

 Quite an awesome piece of glass work ...
 I have no idea how these can be manufactured in any quantity with consistency!
 Perhaps I should find a [class](http://www.artglasscentre.com/studio.php)?!

-You can buy a base with lighting effects, but where is the fun in that?
+You can buy a base with built-in lighting effects, but where is the fun in that?

 Here's a project to make a base for the glass ball.
 Because it is going to be used on a desk, I decided to combine two functions: